EnrikaMil/Codecademy/README.md

 # Codecademy
-My repository to hold projects from codecademy
+My repository to hold projects from codecademy.